 Hogwarts Castle is the main landmark of Hogsmeade in Islands of Adventure and home to Harry Potter and the Forbidden Journey, a motion simulator experience where guests can fly with Potter and friends.
 The line for the ride is almost more exciting than the ride itself, with surprise character appearances and the ability to get up close and personal with iconic pieces such as Dumbledore’s Pensieve and the notorious Sorting Hat.

 Those prone to nausea can opt out of the ride and simply enjoy the castle tour.
 Visit early (before 10am) or at dusk (after 5pm) to avoid the crowds.
-Keep in mind that this ride does not offer a FastPass option and wait times can easily exceed two hours during peak season.
+Keep in mind that wait times can easily exceed two hours at this ride during peak season.

 2) Gringotts Bank